 - Terms & Conditions

-How to fuel for a long one-day stage race like the Coronation Double Century
+How to fuel for a long one-day stage race like the Old Mutual Wealth Double Century

 For many recreational cyclists it represents the single biggest one-day effort faced all year, and the 202-kilometre loop from Swellendam, which includes the mammoth climbs of the Tradouw Pass and Op de Tradouw, will for many be their longest day on the bike.

 So, proper nutrition is absolutely vital.
 Here’s how to ensure you have the energy you need on race day: